Visiting Zion in December

 Recommended wildland trips in december

 Zion in December guided hiking tour group trekPlanning a trip to a national park can be stressful as you try to keep up with the weather, current conditions, where to stay, and what to do.
 Some people enjoy planning out every last detail of the vacation, but others don’t have the time to do so and end up losing time at the park deciding what to do.
 But you can bypass all that headache by booking a trip with Wildland Trekking and letting one of our expert guides show you around.
-Whether you want to camp with us, stay at a lodge on an inn based tour, or just spend a single day with one of our expert guides showing you around, we have some thing for you.
+Whether you want to camp with us, stay at a lodge on an inn-based tour, or spend a day with one of our expert guides, we have something for you.
 Feel free to check out all the trips we offer in Zion, but here are a few we especially recommend for December.

 Zion in a Day Private Tour: Because of the density of national parks in this area of the country, many people only leave a single day to explore Zion.
-But on this tour a single day will give you a very good taste of what Zion has to offer.
-You can expect 3 to 4 day hikes depending on what your group wants in distinct areas of the park so that you’ll know where you want to come back to and explore more.
-All inclusive with top of the line backpacks and trekking poles, crampons for your hiking boots, trail snacks, a picnic lunch, and an expert local guide, you won’t want to miss out on this fantastic day in Zion.
+On this tour, a single day will give you a taste of what Zion offers.
+You can expect 3 to 4-day hikes depending on what your group wants, in distinct areas of the park so that you’ll know where you want to come back to and explore more.
+All-inclusive with top-of-the-line backpacks and trekking poles, crampons for your hiking boots, trail snacks, a picnic lunch, and an expert local guide, you won’t want to miss out on this fantastic day in Zion.

-Zion and Bryce Four Day Tour: Zion and Bryce Canyon are two of the most fantastic national parks in Utah, so why not combine them into a single spectacular trip?
+Zion and Bryce Four-Day Tour: Zion and Bryce Canyon are two of Utah’s most fantastic national parks, so why not combine them into a single spectacular trip?
 This four-day, inn-based tour will allow you to experience the best of each park.
 Stroll through the hoodoos, see the slot canyons, and go on fantastic day hikes before returning to comfortable lodges in the evening and excellent dining.
-All inclusive with your meals, local transportation, accommodations, and much of your gear included, this is a great trip for those wanting to see both Zion and Bryce.
+All-inclusive with your meals, local transportation, accommodations, and much of your gear included, this is a great trip for those wanting to see both Zion and Bryce.

-Snow Canyon Private Day Tour: While it’s not technically in Zion National Park, the nearby Snow Canyon is almost as spectacular as Zion itself and is well worth a visit.
-See this area’s ancient lava flows, deep gorges, and towering red rock cliffs on this all inclusive, private day tour.
-Great as a day trip during a longer stay in Zion or just as a stop as you are passing through, our expert guides will make sure that you experience the best that this area has to offer.
+Snow Canyon Private Day Tour: While it’s not technically in Zion National Park, the nearby Snow Canyon is almost as spectacular as Zion and is well worth visiting.
+See this area’s ancient lava flows, deep gorges, and towering red rock cliffs on this all-inclusive, private day tour.
+Great as a day trip during a longer stay in Zion or just as a stop as you pass through, our expert guides will ensure that you experience the best this area offers.

 Join a Guided Hiking Adventure

-Zion National Park is home to some of the most epic and amazing hiking vacations in the world.
-Wildland Trekking offers trips with the best of Zion: canyons, views, wildlife, solitude, adventure and fascinating natural and cultural interpretation.
+A hiker poses in a slot canyon in Zion Zion National Park is home to some of the world’s most epic and fantastic hiking vacations.
+Wildland Trekking offers trips with the best of Zion: canyons, views, wildlife, solitude, adventure, and fascinating natural and cultural interpretation.

-Guided Zion treks are all-inclusive which covers permits; local transportation (excluded on certain tours); meals; equipment; safety systems and professional hiking/wilderness guides; all of which allows visitors to maximize their time in Zion and focus entirely on enjoying the Park.
+Guided Zion treks are all-inclusive, which covers permits; local transportation (excluded on specific tours); meals; equipment; safety systems, and professional hiking/wilderness guides; all of which allows visitors to maximize their time in Zion and focus entirely on enjoying the Park.

 ZION ADVENTURE TOURS